How payday loans can hurt your credit score

 1. What is a payday loan?

-A payday loan (also called a small amount loan, cash loan, or quick loan) is a loan of up to $2,000 that must be repaid between 16 days and 1 year.
+A payday loan is a loan of up to $2,000 that must be repaid between 16 days and 1 year.
+Payday loans can also be called a small amount loan, fast loans, cash loans or a quick loan.
 People often use payday loans to get access to cash quickly.

-Payday lenders are not allowed to charge interest on the loan, however they do charge very high fees.
-The Australian Government has capped the amount of fees and charges that are charged on payday loans to:
+Payday lenders are not allowed to charge interest on the money you borrow from them, however they do charge very high fees.
+The Australian Government has capped the amount of fees and charges that apply on payday loans to:

 - A one-off establishment fee of 20% (maximum) of the amount loaned